sarbal/BINF_tut/lessons/lesson1.md

 D[["A"]]
 ```
 - We can have an almost infinite number of nested lists (but this is dangerous/mad/confusing/useful)
-- We can add elements to a list
+- We can add elements to a list by assigning a position/index to a value.
 ```
 D[[4]] <- D
 D[[4]][[4]] <- D
 D[[4]][[4]][[3]]
 ```
-- Can delete a component by assigning NULL to it
+- Can delete a component by assigning NULL to it.
 ```
 D[[1]] <- NULL
 ```